Pantone's Color of the Year is a calming start to 2020

 Limited-Edition Handmade Mug ($45; food52.com)

-This one-of-a-kind artisan mug draws design inspiration from a skeep, or the straw hive once used to keep bees.
+This one-of-a-kind artisan mug draws design inspiration from a skep, or the straw hive once used to keep bees.

 _______________________________________________________________________________